Cyfrin/Updraft/courses/formal-verification/3-gasbad/10-formal-vertification-setup/+page.md

 ---
-title: Formal Vertification Setup
+title: Formal Verification Setup
 ---

 _Follow along with this video:_

 ---

-### Formal Vertification Setup
+### Formal Verification Setup

 We're ready to finally formally verify our GasBadNftMarketplace contract!
 Start by creating `GasBad.spec` and `GasBad.conf` files in their respective Certora folders.